 University Heights

-Though it’s home to local universities like Rutgers University, New Jersey Institute of Technology, and Essex County College, University Heights is more than just a neighborhood for college students.
-Its budget-friendly housing and quick access into Downtown Newark make it one of the best neighborhoods for singles and young professionals as well.
-Not to mention, health care professionals looking for jobs close by can find opportunities with major employers like University Hospital and Saint Michael’s Medical Center!
+Though it’s home to local universities like Rutgers New Jersey Medical School, New Jersey Institute of Technology, and Essex County College, University Heights is more than just a neighborhood for college students.
+Along with its great walkability, residents of University Heights have easy access to NJ Transit public transportation like Newark Light Rail or buses to get around.
+Its budget-friendly apartments and condos, and quick access into Downtown Newark also make it one of the best neighborhoods for singles and young professionals!
+And healthcare professionals looking for jobs close by can find opportunities with major employers like University Hospital and Saint Michael’s Medical Center!

 Things to Do in University Heights